rwblokzijl/Msc-thesis-EuroToken/thesis.md

 1. Finality statements
 2. Checkpoints

-Both of these statements are created in the form of "accepting blocks" and are stored by users and their validators with an associated hash.
-We now propose a two round system for validating all transactions within a given time period.
+Both of these statements are made in the form of "accepting blocks" and are stored by users and their validators with an associated hash.
+We now propose a two round system for validating all statements within a given time period.
 In round one, we validate that all statements have been made correctly and publicly store the hashes.
 In the second round, once we have the hashes of all statements available, we validate that all statements from other validators exist.

 In the first round all information in the database of the validator is processed for consistency.
-Since all statements by the validator are made in the form of blocks in their personal blockchain, they have an explicit order.
+Since all statements by the validator are made in the form of blocks in their personal blockchain, they have an explicit order, in which they can be "replayed".
 The blocks of the validator, together with the blocks of all the users the validator is responsible for, are processed in the same way as the validator was responsible for processing them.
 This step in the process ensures that all statements are made correctly.

 In the second round, we ensure that there is no statement withheld by the validator.
 This is done by publicly publishing a signed list of the hashes of all statements made by the validator.
 This allows regulators to cross-check that all inter-validator statements have been reviewed by a validator.
-To make this step more efficient, we propose that when checking a validators consistency, regulators generate a list of statements for each distinct validator to increase the efficiency of distributing these hashes to relevant parties.
+To make this step more efficient, we propose that when checking a validators consistency, regulators generate a list of statements for each distinct validator they interacted with to increase the efficiency of distributing these hashes to relevant parties.

 A possibility also exists to allow the public access to these records to ensure the integrity of their institutions.